rmy17/bioinf-struct/projectThreshold/doc/Threshold_implementation.md

  ### Max-entropy

 The entropy of grayscale image is statistical measure of randomness that can be used to characterize the texture of the input image.
 It is used to describe the business of an image, i.e. the amount of information which must be coded for by a compression algorithm.
-This method use the derivation of the probability distribution of gray-levels to define the entropies and then find the maximum information between the object and the background - the entropy maximum, the threshold value.
+This method use the derivation of the probability distribution of gray-levels to define the entropies and then find the maximum information between the object and the background - the entropy maximum, the threshold value[^KAP1985].

-Programm summary:
+Program summary:

 1. Determine the normalized histogram, and then calculate the cumulative normalized histogram.
 2. Determine the first and the last non-zero bin.